ncatlab/nlab-content/pages/2/2/9/1/21922/content.md

 ## Expressive power & extensions

 The original definition has equivalent expressive power to that of [[context free grammar]] and [[pregroup grammar]].
 Note that these equivalences are _weak_ however: they do not preserve the structure of the diagrams.
-It has been extended to a [[mildly context-sensitive grammar]] by allowing the dependency graph to be non-planar, i.e. the diagrams are allowed [[braided monoidal category|braidings]].
+It has been extended to a [[mildly context-sensitive grammar]] by allowing the dependency graph to be non-planar, i.e. [[braided monoidal category|braidings]] are allowed in the grammatical derivation.

 ## References